 NOEEN Steering Committee

 The New Orleans Early Education Network (NOEEN) is a collaborative partnership between every publicly funded early education provider in the city.
 NOEEN is managed by Agenda for Children and New Orleans Public Schools.

 NOEEN’s work is guided by a Steering Committee comprised of representatives from schools, centers, Head Start and Early Steps.
-All Steering Committee meetings are open to the public and information about past and future meetings is available to the public, too.
+All Steering Committee meetings are open to the public and information about past and future meetings is available to the public.

 What is the NOEEN Steering Committee’s Strategic Plan?

 NOEEN Steering committee members worked with early childhood stakeholders and Bellwether Education Partners to develop a vision for NOEEN’s future.

 Every sector (centers, Head Start, public schools and private schools) and funding sources (CCAP, LA4, City Seats, Preschool Development Grant (PDG), NSECD, Early Head Start and Head Start) are represented on the steering committee.